guilatrova/tryceratops/README.md

 tryceratops --experimental [filename or dir...]
 ```

-You can ignore specific violations by using: `--ignore TCXXX` repeatedly:
+You can ignore specific violations by using: `--ignore TRYXXX` repeatedly:

 ```
-tryceratops --ignore TC201 --ignore TC202 [filename or dir...]
+tryceratops --ignore TRY201 --ignore TRY202 [filename or dir...]
 ```

 You can exclude dirs by using: `--exclude dir/path` repeatedly: